emhoracek/fntutorial/README.md

 (If you have any problems building, let me know so I can help!)

 Once the build is finished, run `stack exec site1` and visit [localhost:8000](http://localhost:8000) to see a "Hello world" Haskell site running on your machine!
-Type CTRL-C to kill the server when you're done.
+Type CTRL-C to quit the server when you're done.

 Each site's source code contains a part of the tutorial.
 Read each "*.lhs" file's source to learn how to make Haskell sites with Fn, WAI, and Warp!